 The 34-credit hour Online Master of Education in Educational Technology (ETEC) program includes 22 hours in required courses, 9 hours in elective courses, and 3 hours in a research course.
 The program features instructional design, training and development, teacher education, distance education, and application of instructional technologies.

-The Online Master of Education in Educational Technology Program includes courses such as:
+The online Educational Technology degree includes courses such as:

 - Principles of Visual Literacy